3lvir4/aoc2023/README.md

 - Discovered Erlang Term Storage (ETS) and oh lord it is so great.
 For part 2 I initially just used a Map as a cache but it was way too slow.
 With ETS, part_2 runned faster than part_1 (without cache).
 Very cool.

+Day 13: Done it using bit operations even tho I dont think it was the best for elixir, it was funny to do.